From A Wiki of Ice and Fire

 Tyrion met Tysha on a lonely road, where she was being accosted by some men.
 Tyrion's brother, Jaime Lannister, drove off the men while Tyrion took care of her.
 She was a crofter's daughter, orphaned when her father died of an illness.
 Tyrion fell in love with her and married her, even though he was only thirteen years old.

 When Lord Tywin Lannister found out, he had Jaime tell Tyrion that Tysha was a whore who had been paid to make Tyrion a man.
-Tywin then had her passed around among his guards to have sex with her; for each guard, he gave her a silver.
+Tywin then had her gang-raped by his guards; for each guard, he gave her a silver.
 To drive the lesson home, Tywin forced his son to be the last man, for whom Tysha was paid a gold coin, because Lannisters were worth more.

 A Game of Thrones